• Home

 Yup.

 These cupcakes aren’t only paleo, they’re completely nut-free as well.
-We food-allergy families tend to attract each other, so it’s not surprise that some of our friends have tree nut allergies, so a lot of our party recipes end up being with coconut flour.
+We food-allergy families tend to attract each other, so it’s not surprising that some of our friends have tree nut allergies, so a lot of our party recipes end up being with coconut flour.

 Fine with me!
-I enjoy the relatively low carbs, and the nutrition, protein, and moisture, from the extra eggs that we use in coconut flour baking.
+I enjoy the relatively low carbs and the nutrition, protein, and moisture from the extra eggs that we use in coconut flour baking.

-You’ll be amazed by the fine crumb, and softness of these cupcakes, and how far just a little bit of honey can go!
+You’ll be amazed by the fine crumb and softness of these cupcakes and how far just a little bit of honey can go!

 Print